 - Current facilities: The club uses the New Line Learning Academy pitch for both training and matches.
 The pitch is uneven and rated by the club as poor.
 Plans by the Academy to develop an artificial grass pitch for rugby league and American football have been put on hold. - Future facilities: The club would ideally like to secure a home site with a clubhouse to act as a base and to sell refreshments.
-It had found what it considered an ideal site at Boughton Monchelsea Recreation Ground, although this would involve displacing existing football pitch users.
+It had found what it considered an ideal site at Boughton Monchelsea Recreation Ground, although this is opposed by the Parish Council which owns the site, on the grounds of inadequate car parking.
 The Club is also looking to establish a wheelchair rugby league team at a sports hall in the borough.